What is internal migration?

 Internal migration has three main dimensions

-The intensity of internal migration is the overall rate or level of movement within Australia, which provides an insight of how mobile a population is, and whether population mobility has changed over time or in reaction to social and economic events.
+The level of internal migration is the overall number of people who move within Australia, which provides an insight of how mobile a population is, and whether population mobility has changed over time or in reaction to social and economic events.

 Patterns: where people move to and from